Please find below answers to frequently asked questions about the KAIROS Blanket Exercise (KBE)

 Can I experience a KBE if I live outside Canada?

 I’m a teacher.
-Can I do the KBE with my students?
+Can I offer the KAIROS Blanket Exercise with my students?

 How Long is a KBE?
 An in-person KBE has three parts: an introduction, an interactive activity, and a talking circle.
 For adults, this process can take anywhere between 2 and 4 hours, depending on the size of the group.
 KAIROS recommends 3 hours for adult groups of 30-50 people, and 2 hours for youth groups of up to 30 participants.